 Best known for her elaborate paintings composed of rhinestones, acrylic and enamel, New York based artist Thomas introduces a complex vision of what it means to be a woman and expands common definitions of beauty.
 Her work stems from her long study of art history and the classical genres of portraiture, landscape, and still life.
 Inspired by various sources that range from the 19th Century Hudson River School to Edouard Manet, Henri Matisse and Romare Bearden, she continues to explore notions of beauty from a contemporary perspective infused with the more recent influences of popular culture and pop art.

-This project is made possible by the visionary support of Rena and Scott Hoffman, Ann Tenenbaum and Thomas H. Lee, Ferriday Fund Charitable Trust, Victoria Rogers, Kimberly and Tord Stallvik, and other generous donors.
+Rena and Scott Hoffman, Ann Tenenbaum and Thomas H. Lee, Ferriday Fund Charitable Trust, Victoria Rogers, Kimberly and Tord Stallvik, and other generous donors.

 Language detector for SVG